 What is ieodk.xyz?

-There are many fake search engines on the Internet, ieodk.xyz is one of them.
-Typically, they are promoted through potentially unwanted applications (PUAs) that are categorized as browser hijackers.
-It is known that ieodk.xyz is promoted through a PUA called CERX, however, other browser hijackers (i.e., APP) might be used for that too.
-Apps of this type promote fake search engines by changing certain browser's settings.
-Also, most browser hijackers are designed to gather browsing data.
-It is worth mentioning that CERX is related to another PUA called QIP.
-As a rule, people do not download and install browser hijackers and other PUAs knowingly (intentionally).
+ieodk.xyz is one of many fake search engines on the internet.
+Typically, they are promoted through potentially unwanted applications (PUAs) that are also categorized as browser hijackers.
+Note that ieodk.xyz is promoted through a PUA called CERX, however, other browser hijackers (for example, APP) might also be used.
+PUAs promote fake search engines by changing certain browser settings.
+Furthermore, most browser hijackers gather browsing data.
+CERX is related to another PUA called QIP.
+People do not generally download/install browser hijackers or other PUAs intentionally.

-In most cases browser hijackers promote fake search engines by changing settings in browsers such as address of a default search engine, homepage and new tab.
-Once installed, CERX, APP and possibly some other browser hijackers change them to ieodk.xyz.
-It means that people who have their browsers hijacked by an app that is designed to promote ieodk.xyz are forced to visit this address when they open a browser, new tab or enter search queries into URL bar.
-Address of this fake search engine gets opened through qxsearch.com, another shady address.
-In order to avoid being redirected to these addresses/remove ieodk.xyz from the aforementioned settings it is required to uninstall CERX, APP or other unwanted application that has hijacked a browser.
-Otherwise that app will reassign its settings after any attempt to change, undo them.
-However, it is not the only reason to uninstall any browser hijacker from a browser and/or operating system.
-Typically, apps of this type are designed to collect details like user's IP addresses, entered search queries, addresses of visited pages, geolocations and other details of this kind.
-Some browser hijackers (and other PUAs) record sensitive, personal details as well.
-Moreover, their developers often sell collected data to third parties who misuse it to generate revenue.
-One more detail about CERX, APP and other apps that are related to ieodk.xyz not always change browser's settings.
-Nevertheless, they redirect their users to ieodk.xyz when they search the web anyway.
+In most cases, browser hijackers promote fake search engines by changing settings such as the address of the default search engine, homepage, and new tab.
+Once installed, CERX, APP (and possibly some other browser hijackers) assign them to ieodk.xyz.
+Therefore, people who have browsers hijacked by an app that promotes ieodk.xyz are forced to visit this address when they open a browser, new tab or enter search queries into the URL bar.
+The address of this fake search engine is opened through qxsearch.com, another dubious address.
+To avoid being redirected to these addresses and remove ieodk.xyz from the aforementioned settings, CERX, APP or other unwanted applications that have hijacked the browser must be uninstalled.
+If not, these apps will reassign settings after any attempts are made to change or undo them.
+There are other reasons to uninstall browser hijackers and operating systems.
+Typically, apps of this type collect details such as users' IP addresses, entered search queries, addresses of visited pages, geolocations and other details.
+Some browser hijackers (and other PUAs) record sensitive, personal details.
+Furthermore, the developers often sell the data to third parties who misuse it to generate revenue.
+Note that CERX, APP and other apps that are related to ieodk.xyz do not change browser settings, however, they redirect users to ieodk.xyz when web searches are made.

 |Name||ieodk.xyz browser hijacker|